markfier/portfolio/README.md

 # portfolio
-Collection of projects consisting of data science and analytics
+Collection of data science and analytics projects